Kids and Smoking

 Getting Through to Kids

 Sometimes even the best foundation isn't enough to stop kids from experimenting with smoking.
-It may be tempting to get angry, but it's more productive to focus on communicating with your child.
+It may be tempting to get angry, but it's better to focus on communicating with your child.

 Here are some tips that may help: